bita/muffin-shop/README.md

 2. Install the dependencies using `npm install`
 3. Create a Firebase account and set up a new project
 4. In your Firebase project, create a database named 'product' with fields that match the product model in this project
-5. Obtain your Firebase API key and add it to the `environment.prod.ts` and `environment.ts` files in the `environment` folder, replacing 'YOUR_API_KEY'
+5. Obtain your Firebase API key and add it to `environment.ts` files in the `environment` folder, replacing 'YOUR_API_KEY'
 6. Remove the '.sample' from the `environment.sample.prod.ts` and `environment.sample.ts` file names
 7. Run the development server using `ng serve`